-As lockdown constraints continue to ease, the Yorkshire region saw house prices increase by 14 per cent in the year to March, according to the Office for National Statistics (ONS).
+As lockdown constraints continue to ease, the Yorkshire region saw house prices increase by 14 per cent in the year to March according to the Office for National Statistics (ONS).

 This is compared to the average across the country, which jumped by 10.2 per cent in the same time period, marking the strongest annual growth rate the UK has recorded since August 2007.

-The role that Conservative housing policies played in recent local and mayoral election polls can too not be underestimated and while March should have been the month when Stamp Duty relaxations came to an end and the property market mini boom began to fizzle out, interest instead surged.
+The role that Conservative housing policies played in recent local and mayoral election polls can too not be underestimated and while March should have been the month when Stamp Duty relaxations came to an end and the property market mini boom began to fizzle out; interest instead surged.

-“The Government’s Stamp Duty Holiday offering has kept the market bubbling, attracting buyers to take the leap sooner rather than later in order to make the most of deductions and we’ve noticed this tempting many prospective homeowners.
+“The Government’s Stamp Duty Holiday offering has kept the market bubbling, attracting buyers to take the leap sooner rather than later in order to make the most of deductions and we’ve noticed this tempting many of our prospective homeowners.

-“Interestingly, however, we have received an unprecedented amount of reservations from people that are undeterred by the concept their homes will be constructed outside of the June extension.”
+“Interestingly however, we have received an unprecedented amount of reservations from people that are undeterred by the concept their homes will be constructed outside of the June extension.”

 Growing numbers of London-based buyers are also searching for properties across Yorkshire.
 Seeking an “escape from the hustle and bustle of big city life and to explore the region's stunning rural surroundings”.
-David adds:

 “The first sales release was made at our latest development in Tockwith near Wetherby last weekend and three plots were snapped up within just 24 hours.

 “As our lifestyles continue to change, the region requires properties that offer secluded high-level living within easy reach of surrounding towns and cities and I am delighted to say that Church Farm will deliver this and much more.
-It’s a very exciting time for all involved and we believe that the lifting of Covid-19 restrictions, combined with the desire for a post-pandemic fresh start will keep demand high for at least the remainder of 2021.”
+It’s a very exciting time for all involved and we believe that the lifting of Covid-19 restrictions, combined with the desire for a post-pandemic 'fresh start' will keep demand high for at least the remainder of 2021.”